This article talks about the fundamentals and history of Mastercoin — the first altcoin. Also, you’ll know how Mastercoin later became Omni.

 The Journey from Idea to Investment

-The first ever transaction through Mastercoin took place in August 2013, on 15th of Aug to be precise, when a test Mastercoin was sent to CryptoBegger.
-Until that time, the team had already received a handsome amount in their Exodus account for investment purpose.
+The first ever transaction through Mastercoin took place in August 2013, on the 15th of August to be precise, when a test Mastercoin was sent to CryptoBegger.
+Until that time, the team had already received a handsome amount in their Exodus account for investment purposes.
 The people who sent the funds included the project creator and numerous other individuals.
 But, the most significant chunk of that investment starting pouring in after the mid of August, right after the Mastercoin BitAngel’s presentation.

 The project began soon after in September with a total of 7-panel members who were volunteering for the project.
 A few of those members included J.R.
 Willett, Ron Gross, Brock Pierce, and Sam Onat Yilmaz.